w3c/wai-selecting-eval-tools/index.md

 Evaluation tools support different languages.
 This includes the user interface of the tools, as well as the language of the content they support (for example, for detecting language-related barriers).

 * **Type of Tool**<br>
 Evaluation tools can be plugins (extensions) for authoring tools and web browsers, command line tools, desktop or mobile applications, and online services.
-Diffent tools may be combined, depending on your design and development process.
+Different tools may be combined, depending on your design and development process.

 * **Supported Formats**<br>
 Most evaluation tools check the accessibility of HTML content.
 Some check other web technologies, such as WAI-ARIA, CSS, SVG, and PDF.